flow-project/flow/docs/source/tutorial.rst

 6.1 Creating a Gym Environment
 ------------------------------

-Unlike in section 5, we will not rely on cistar's ``SumoExperiment`` object to run experiments, but rather we will create a Gym Environment and run it on ``rllab``.
+Unlike in section 5, we will not rely on flow's ``SumoExperiment`` object to run experiments, but rather we will create a Gym Environment and run it on ``rllab``.

 Create a new script entitled
-``my_rl_experiment.py`` and import the generator and scenario subclasses, in addition to the dynamical model provided by cistar, as you had done in section 5.1 for the control experiment:
+``my_rl_experiment.py`` and import the generator and scenario subclasses, in addition to the dynamical model provided by flow, as you had done in section 5.1 for the control experiment:

 ::